-Below are mule headstalls for sale on Amazon.
+Below are mule headstalls for sale on Amazon and eBay.
 A mule is a cross between a male donkey (called a jack) and a female horse (called a mare).
 Male mules are called johns and females are called mollies.
 The head of a mule is often larger than the head of a horse of comparable size, which is one reason why many mules need a mule headstall instead of a horse headstall.
 In addition, mules have long ears and some - but not all - mule headstalls are made to unsnap or unbuckle somewhere in the cheek or crown area to allow putting the headstall on without dragging it over those large, beautiful ears.

 Below: A mule headstall on an attractive brown mule.

 As mentioned above, the head of a mule is often larger than the head of a horse of comparable size.
 While this large head is often considered to be an undesirable trait in a horse, mule heads are accepted and loved by their many owners and fans.
 The same thing can be said about a mule's ears: They are much larger than the ears of a horse of comparable size, but again, the long, big ears of a mule are considered beautiful by mule lovers.

 Because of the differences in their heads and ears, many mules require a headstall made for a mule as opposed to a headstall made for a horse.